 Zhang \emph{et al.} find the signal associated with some attributes is subtle and the image is dominated by the effects of pose and viewpoint.
-For the attribute of \emph{wear glasses}, the signal is weak at the scale of the full person and the appearance varies significantly with the head pose, frame design and occlusion by the hair.
-They think the key to accurately predicting the underlying attributes lies on locating object parts and establishing their correspondences with model parts.
-They propose to jointly use global image and local patches for person attributes recognition and the overall pipeline can be found in Fig. \ref{DeepAlgorithms-panda} (a) and (b).
+For the attribute of \emph{wear glasses}, the signal is weak at the scale of the full person and the appearance varies significantly with the head pose, frame design, and occlusion by the hair.
+They think the key to accurately predicting the underlying attributes lies in locating object parts and establishing their correspondences with model parts.
+They propose to jointly use global image and local patches for person attribute recognition and the overall pipeline can be found in Fig. \ref{DeepAlgorithms-panda} (a) and (b).

 As shown in Fig. \ref{DeepAlgorithms-panda} (a), they first detect the poselets \cite{bourdev2011describing} and obtain parts of the person.
-Then, they adopt the CNN to extract the feature representations of the local patches and whole human image.
-For the poselet does not detected, they simply leave the feature to zero.
+Then, they adopt the CNN to extract the feature representations of the local patches and the whole human image.
+If the poselet is not detected, they simply leave the feature to zero.
 Hence, their model could leverage both the power of convolutional nets for learning discriminative features from data and the ability of poselets to simplify the learning task by decomposing the objects into their canonical poses.
-They directly feed the combined local and global features into the linear classifier which is a SVM (Support Vector Machine) for multiple attributes estimation.
+They directly feed the combined local and global features into the linear classifier which is an SVM (Support Vector Machine) for multiple attributes estimation.

-Fig. \ref{DeepAlgorithms-panda} (b) illustrate the detailed architecture, this network takes the poselet RGB patch $56 \times 56 \times 3$ as input and output the response score of each attribute with corresponding fully connected layer (fc layer).
+Fig. \ref{DeepAlgorithms-panda} (b) illustrates the detailed architecture, this network takes the poselet RGB patch $56 \times 56 \times 3$ as input and outputs the response score of each attribute with corresponding fully connected layer (fc layer).
 The feature extraction module contains four groups of convolutional/pooling/normalization layers and the output of these groups are $28 \times 28 \times 64$, $12 \times 12 \times 64$, $6 \times 6 \times 64$ and $3 \times 3 \times 64$, respectively.
 Then the input image is mapped into a feature vector whose dimension is 576-D with a fully connected layer.
 They set a fc layer for each attribute whose output dimension is $128$.